pereznetworks/A-Gallery-App-using-React-and-Server-side-routes-/project9-gallery-app/README.md

 - [A sample set of data set can be found here ](./src/Flickr/sample.json)

-- Until I can find a solution to to STEP 6:caveat issue
+- Until I can find a solution to STEP 6:caveat issue
   - I will not be moving forward with this project

 ## Step 7: